-- xyg3 : Double-hybrid functional XYG3, containing 80.33% Hartree-Fock exchange and 32.11% second-order perturbation energy [246]. - xdh-pbe0: Double-hybrid functional xDH-PBE0, containing 83.51% Hartree-Fock exchange and 52.42% opposite-spin second-order perturbation correlation [245]. - Some specific correlated methods: Only a subset.
+- dfauto scan: This is the meta-GGA functional SCAN [245]. - dfauto rscan: This is a Revision of the meta-GGA functional SCAN (rSCAN) [20]. - dfauto scan0: This is the meta-GGA hybrid functional SCAN0 [126], which mixes SCAN with 25% of exact exchange. - Double-hybrid functionals (including non-local exchange and correlation): Double-hybrid functionals are emerging quickly in the last decade. "double-hybrid" here means that the exchange functional mixes LDA(and/or GGA) exchange with "Hartree-Fock like exact exchange".
+Meanwhile, the correlation functional is composed of both conventional LDA(and/or GGA) correlation and second-order perturbation energy.
+Doubly-hybrid functionals are "semi-empirical", generally including several empirical parameters determined by optimizing against one or several well-chosen databases.
+Double-hybrid functionals show a remarkable improvement over conventional (hybrid-)GGAs in the description of heats of formation, bond dissociation enthalpies, reaction barrier heights and weak interactions of the main group elements.
+Doulbe-hybrid functionals have become new leading actors in the field of computational chemistry. - xyg3 : Double-hybrid functional XYG3, containing 80.33% Hartree-Fock exchange and 32.11% second-order perturbation energy [278]. - xdh-pbe0: Double-hybrid functional xDH-PBE0, containing 83.51% Hartree-Fock exchange and 52.42% opposite-spin second-order perturbation correlation [277]. - Some specific correlated methods: Only a subset.
 For many correlated methods that can be used as non-selfconsistent perturbative post-processing methods after an initial s.c.f. calculation, see the total_energy_method keyword.
 Most of these are not available for periodic geometries, or, if at all, in a very experimental state. - mp2 : Self-consistent Hartree-Fock, followed by a second-order Møller-Plesset perturbative addition of the correlation energy.
 Note that the frozen_core keyword can be used to specify if and which low-lying states should be excluded from the correlation energy.
-For spin-component scaled MP2 [86], see keyword scs_mp2_parameters.
+For spin-component scaled MP2 [96], see keyword scs_mp2_parameters.